matter-labs/zksync-lite-docs/docs/dev/basic.md

 Currently, there are the following types of transactions:

 - `ChangePubKey`: Sets (or changes) the signing key associated with the account.
-Without signing key set, no operation (except for priority operations) can be authorized by the corresponding account.
+Without a signing key set, no operation (except for priority operations) can be authorized by the corresponding account.
 - `Transfer`: Transfers funds from one zkSync account to another zkSync account.
 If recipient account does not exist yet in the zkSync network, it will be created and a numeric ID will be assigned to the provided address.